Subscribo/omnipay-klarna/README.md

 If you want to run online tests, you also need to set environment variables `KLARNA_MERCHANT_ID` and `KLARNA_SHARED_SECRET` with your Klarna API test credentials.
-These are also needed for examples, provided in docs/example/invoice (they are used usually around lines 12-13 of the examples, but you can modify it and provide the credentials differently).
+These are also needed for examples, provided in docs/example/invoice (they are used usually around lines 12-13 of the examples, but you can modify them and provide credentials differently).

 ## Basic Usage